midnightntwrk/midnight-architecture/proposals/0020-local-proving-modalities.md

    Initially as a means of signalling to the community that this is a thing that is being looked at, but also to streamline the process of integration of WASM proving once necessary functionality of Rust toolchain stabilizes.
+4. Given common issues with OpenGL in Tauri (which seem to be related directly to the fact of using system-provided WebKit - https://github.com/tauri-apps/tauri/issues/5143), usage of Tauri as the proving application implementation framework might require additional hardening work, like static linking of critical dependencies or other packaging workarounds.
+Additionally, while compatibility on macOS and Windows should not be a big issue (in both cases engines from Safari and Edge are used, and they are kept relatively up-to-date by Apple and Microsoft), it might arise as an issue in Linux environments, due to the variety of distributions, approaches to packages, etc.
+   Given all the above - Tauri should be the chosen framework only if the above drawbacks and risks are outweighed by the fact of using Rust-first framework.
+   Otherwise - Electron is known to be stable, quite well-known solution (TypeScript-first though).

 ## Desired Result